Statement of Commitment

 Questions about Policy

-If at any point there are any questions or concerns about the policy, please contact the Human Resources department.
+If you have any questions or concerns about this Accessibility Policy, please contact SOTI Human Resources at firstname.lastname@example.org or 905-624-9828.